Atry/partials/MiniBatchGradientDescent.ipynb.01.markdown

-﻿## This article is the same as the last article.
-Import dependencies and build the neural network.
+﻿## This section is the same as the last section.
+Import dependency and build the neural network.